GEM3D/PittPack/README.md

 # PittPack
-PittPack is an Open-Source Poisson’s Equation Solver for Extreme-Scale Computing with Accelerators It is developed at University of Pittsburgh as part of the GEM3D project funded by NSF
+PittPack is an Open-Source Poisson’s Equation Solver for Extreme-Scale Computing with Accelerators <br/>
+It is developed as part of the GEM3D project funded by NSF at University of Pittsburgh, PA, USA.

+## Configuration
+# source config.sh
-# Automatically configures the code to run on Stampede2 (TACC), Comet (SD) and Bridges (PSC)
+## automatically configures the code for Stampede2 (TACC), Comet (SD) and Bridges (PSC) clusters

 ## On the Linux Terminal do: